wlillisdev/tasty_tipples/README.md

  ![Footer Bar](assets/readme/new_footer_1.png)

-## Scroll Back To Top
+## Scroll Back to Top
-  - When the user scrolls below the fold on certain pages in the botton right of the screen there i an arrow.
-When the user clicks on it, the user will be retuned to the top of the screen.And the icon will be hidden.
-This featuer will improve user experience.
+  - When the user scrolls below the fold on certain pages in the bottom right of the screen there is an arrow.
+When the user clicks on it, the user will be returned to the top of the screen.
+And the icon will be hidden.
+This feature will improve user experience.

 ## About Us